proycon/LaMachine/lamachine_v2_plan.md

     * Though Anaconda was initially geared at Python, conda is itself language-independent and there is a good R ecosystem too.
     * Still compatible with the Python Package Index and pip
     * We intend to use this environment manager also in docker/vagrant flavours; offering a more unified experience, less redundancy, and less dependency on the base Linux distribution.
+    * Virtualenv still remains a supported option as well

 LaMachine will become more modular allowing users/hosters themselves to select what software they want.
 This results in the ability to build many different LaMachine instances (containers/VMs/environments) with different sets of software.